lumagateinc/Resource-Scheduler/docs/Partners.md

 4. **Confirm email address**.
 You will then be added to our partner database, and sent a message to confirm the email address you provided for product-related announcements and offers you may extend to your prospective customers.

-If you have additional questions, please contact us at https://lumagate.us/contact.
+**Still have questions?** If you have additional questions, please contact us at https://lumagate.us/contact.
 Select "Resource Scheduler" in the product field of our Contact form.

 [back to ToC](#table-of-contents)